-Birthdays, Easter, Valentines, Thanksgiving, Christmas/The Holidays, National Curry Day, the FA Cup Final, the birth of a baby, bereavements, anniversaries and the list goes on; there are clearly a lot of reasons we can find to get in touch with an ex.
+Birthdays, Easter, Valentines, Thanksgiving, Christmas/The Holidays, National Curry Day, the FA Cup Final, the birth of a baby, bereavements, anniversaries and the list goes on.
+There are clearly a lot of reasons we can find to break No Contact and get in touch with an ex.

 These occasions can catch us off guard because they mark a passage of time that may highlight and even accentuate the differences between the present and where you were at that time the previous year.
 Sometimes it’s not that you’re remembering, more that you’re experiencing the grief that comes with the hopes you had for being with them for this occasion (it might have been the first) not being realised.

 The disappointment is understandable but part of grieving the loss of a relationship and respecting boundaries – both theirs and your own – is recognising that you can’t pick up the relationship or restart contact for occasions.
 You’ve got to know where to draw the line.

 Birthdays and various other occasions in the calendar don’t change.
 Start as you mean to go on because where does it all end with saluting them on each occasion?
 What are you going to do in year 2 or year 10?

 No Contact means… No Contact and if you choose to make contact for any of these reasons, there must be no underlying motive, which there rarely isn’t.
 Feeling compelled to reach out on big occasions is code for looking for reasons to be in contact aka smoke signals.
 Some of these ‘occasions’ are symbols of aspects of your ex that form part of your connection which in turn you attach a meaning to.
 So, for example, when their team wins in a big sporting event, that can set off the temptation to reach out.